deepdrive/deepdrive/botleague/README.md

-Make sure you build the base image using the Dockerfile in the root of this repo if you want the latest.
+Make sure you build the base image using the Dockerfile in the root of this repo if you want to incorporate new changes.